techcaotri/bubbly/README.md

 - Abbreviated various keycodes for improved readability and efficiency (e.g., Shift -> Sft, Control -> Ctrl, Up -> '↑').
 - Implemented a new termination method: double-pressing 'Ctrl+Esc' now exits bubbly.
 - Added a monitor-switching feature for the keystrokes widget, accessible via 'Shift+Ctrl+Alt+<monitor_index>'.
+- Enhanced the label widget for each key to auto-expand, preventing text truncation

 ## About